Find Affordable College Courses

 About 73% of the students majoring in resource management at the school are women while 27% are male.

 You’ll be in good company if you decide to attend The University of Montana.
 It ranked #5 on our 2023 Most Popular Natural Resource Management Master’s Degree Schools in the Rocky Mountains Region list.
-Located in the small city of Missoula, UM is a public school with a large student population.
+Located in the city of Missoula, UM is a public college with a large student population.

 Full Natural Resource Management at The University of Montana Report